 Scar tissue can keep organs from moving as they should in the body.
 In a scar tissue free environment, the organs within the abdominal cavity would move synergistically with one another.
 For example, if I were to reach for an object, my body easily moves with right and left twisting.
 If there is a scar, however, that movement is restricted.
 I may feel a pull in my abdomen or even pain as I twist.

 Pelvic Scar Tissue

 There are some forms of scar tissue that directly affect the pelvic cavity, abdomen, vagina, and bowel.
-These include scar tissue formation after childbirth, a hysterectomy, gynecologic cancer, anorectal cancer, or gender reassignment surgery.
+These include scar tissue formation and vaginal stenosis.
+These can occur after childbirth, a hysterectomy, gynecologic cancer, anorectal cancer, or gender reassignment surgery.